axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-process-widget.rst

       }
    ..

-``categories``: categories of processes which you want to show.
+``categories``: categories of processes that you want to show.
-Process widget will show all processes belong to these categories.
+Process widget will show all processes that belonged to these categories.
-If you dont define this attribute, Process widget will show all avaiable processes by default.
+If you don't define this attribute, the process widget will show all available processes by default.

 Full mode
 ---------